Structural schemes for hamiltonian systems: Structural method for Hamiltonian problems: one-body systems

 \item {\bf Stopping criterion.} We end the fixed-point algorithm when two successive solutions are close enough, according to the tolerance parameter \texttt{tol}, that is $\Vert \blockZx^{(k+1)}-\blockZx^{(k)}\Vert \leq \texttt{tol}$. \end{itemize}

-\begin{rem} The coupling between the primal $x$ and dual variables $p$ takes place in the physical equations, hence the computation of $\blockZx_n^{(k+1)}$ and $\blockZp_n^{(k+1)}$ are independent and can be carried out in parallel. \end{rem} \begin{rem} We have just considered a very basic fixed-point method for the sake of simplicity, but any accelerating techniques could be exploited.
+\begin{remark} The coupling between the primal $x$ and dual variables $p$ takes place in the physical equations, hence the computation of $\blockZx_n^{(k+1)}$ and $\blockZp_n^{(k+1)}$ are independent and can be carried out in parallel. \end{remark} \begin{remark} We have just considered a very basic fixed-point method for the sake of simplicity, but any accelerating techniques could be exploited.
 In practice, the predictor is good enough and very few iterations (3 to 12 in practice, depending on the tolerance and order of the method) are required to provide the accurate approximation.
-Of course, for stiff problems, a more sophisticated fixed-point procedure may be implemented. \end{rem}
+Of course, for stiff problems, a more sophisticated fixed-point procedure may be implemented. \end{remark}